More produce is grown nationally each year than is needed to serve the population.

-Fresh foods make up most of the discarded food.
-The average American wastes about 20 percent of the vegetables and 15 percent of the fruits inside and outside of the home, numbers that are higher than the previous generation.
+Fresh foods make up most of the discarded food, with the average American wasting almost 20 percent of the vegetables and 15 percent of the fruits inside and outside of the home.

 Why Does This Matter?

-While farmers work diligently to assure high crop yields to feed us all, there is much that is out of consumers' control, including loss that can occur between the farm and the fork.
-But we can be conscientious consumers and take proper care of vegetables and fruits from purchase to plate.
+While there are many areas of food waste that are out of consumers' control, including loss in production, processing and at market, we can be conscientious and take proper care of vegetables and fruits from purchase to plate.
 By doing so, we can save money, have a greater ability to feed the hungry and play a positive role in the reduction of food waste, which means a reduction in landfill use and the corresponding methane emissions.

 1. Select Fruits and Vegetables Wisely